Beloved (2011 film): Production

 The film is produced by Why Not Productions.
 The project received 228,000 euro in support from the Ile-de-France Regional Support Fund for Technical Film and Audiovisual Industries.
 Apart from the French investment, 20% of the 6.8-million-euro budget came from the United Kingdom and 10% from the Czech Republic.
 Filming started on 18 October 2010.
+As well as the songs by Alex Beaupain, the film opens with the French version of 'These Boots Are Made for Walkin, and the string quartets of Janáček recur throughout the film.